bhanushapushpa/Apna-Food-Adda/README.md

-This is a simple online food ordering website using JAVA, Servlet, Servlet JSP
+This is a simple online food ordering website using JAVA, Servlet, Servlet JSP.